BEAR Accessibility

 PDFs and other documents

-Some documents may not be accessible in a number of ways including missing text alternatives and missing document structure.
+Some documents may not be accessible, particularly those missing text alternatives and missing document structure.
+We are working to improve this and provide accessible alternatives where possible.

 Contact us to report any problems or request documents in an alternative format.